 Of course, like any other security method in the world, the FIDO2 standard does have certain disadvantages.
 These drawbacks aren’t deal-breakers but are something you should be aware of if you plan on implementing the FIDO2 passwordless login as a security practice.

 Most notably, this standard requires an additional security step compared to traditional password login standards if you use it as a regular component of two-factor authentication.
 With that in mind, such a system isn’t the most practical one if you log into more FIDO2 enabled websites several times each day.
-Additionally, since this authentication method still isn’t well spread-out, there are not many FIDO2 supported sites at the moment, though the number of FIDO-enabled platforms and browsers is constantly growing.
+Additionally, since this authentication method still isn’t well spread-out, there are not many FIDO2 supported websites at the moment, though the number of FIDO-enabled platforms and browsers is constantly growing.
+For example, you can enable passwordless sign-in with Facebook, Twitter, Google, Dropbox, GitHub, and more than 300 other services that suport FIDO2 or FIDO U2F.

 FIDO Platform/ Browser Support from FIDO Alliance

-For the highest levels of security and convenience, Hideez offers passwordless authentication and MFA with its multifunctional Bluetooth tokens.
+For the highest levels of security and convenience, Hideez offers passwordless authentication and MFA with its multifunctional hardware security tokens.
 They are compliant with the FIDO2 standard and can provide a passwordless experience for both individual users and enterprises.